taminater/LEAPs/content/leaps/leap-24.md

 ##  Motivation
 <!--This is the problem statement.
 This is the *why* of the LEAP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the LEAP proposes changing how something is calculated, you must address *why* the current calculation is inaccurate or wrong.
 This is not the place to describe how the LEAP will address the issue!-->
+As part of the Optimism token launch, projects such as Lyra qualified for a distribution of OP.

 ## Specification
+Most descriptive information resides in the original [proposal](https://gov.optimism.io/t/gf-phase-0-proposal-lyra-finance/202/2).
+This LEAP seeks to ratify only the specific quantities and which council has the authority.

 <!--The specification should describe the syntax and semantics of any new feature, there are five sections
 1. Overview